-(a) CUSIP is a registered trademark of the American Bankers Association.
-CUSIP data herein is provided by Standard and Poor's CUSIP Service Bureau, a Standard & Poor's Financial Services LLC business.
-This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP Services.
-Neither the City nor the Financial Advisor is responsible for the selection or the correctness of the CUSIP numbers set forth herein.
+(1) CUSIP is a registered trademark of the American Bankers Association.
+CUSIP data set forth herein is provided by CUSIP Global Services managed by S&P Global Market Intelligence on behalf of The American Bankers Association.
+This data is not intended to create a database and does not serve in any way as a substitute for CUSIP services.
+Neither the City, the Financial Advisor nor the Purchasers shall be responsible for the selection or correctness of the CUSIP numbers set forth herein.